dhillje/foodsite/README.md

 # foodsite

-Full website designed for a subscription service
+Full website designed for a subscription service.
+Designed utilizing a guided project.